toggledbits/luaxp/README.md

 The "=" operator is currently used for equality comparison, but this may change in future and you are advised not to use it for comparisons. [repository issue #3](https://github.com/toggledbits/luaxp/issues/3)

+* Support for dot notation in variable names to traverse heirarchy of values.

 ## Bug Reports and Contributions ##

 I wrote this library as a port of a similar